10 Unique Things to do in Santorini

 What is the best place to stay in Santorini?

-Santorini has many parts to it, each part having it’s own style, feel and size of crowds.
+Santorini has many parts to it, each part has its own style, feel and size of crowds.
 So choosing the best place to stay depends on what you kind of experience you are after.

 If you are wanting a little cheaper though and a little bit more a lively vibe, staying in Fira would be your best bet.
 You’ll find this area hosts restaurants, bars, nightclubs and usually attracts the younger/backpacker type crowd.
 Either way, the island is relatively small so it doesn’t take too long to get around.